Warren & Migliaccio, L.L.P.

 Key Takeaway:

-Creating a child custody calendar in Texas means balancing standard possession with life’s curveballs, like living far apart or planning around school breaks and holidays to keep things fair and fun for the kids.
+Creating a child custody calendar in Texas means balancing standard possession with life’s curveballs, such as living far apart or planning around school breaks and holidays to keep things fair and fun for the kids.

 Ensuring Compliance with Possession Orders